Padma Lakshmi Shows Skin At 48 In A Skimpy String Bikini At The Beach With Her Daughter

 Lakshmi’s incredibly toned abs were on full display in her skimpy two-piece, which featured a string fastening on both hips as she stood barefoot on the sand.
 The star – who The Inquisitr recently shared was flaunting her body in another skimpy two-piece with a cowboy hat on her head – also appeared to have taken a dip in the ocean with her little girl, as her dark hair was wet and slicked back as she posed for the camera.

-In the caption of the bikini snap, she revealed that she was preparing to spend Spring break with her 9-year-old, who she shares with businessman Adam Dell.
-Padma revealed that they were about to head out on a mother-daughter “adventure” and also added the sweet hashtag #mommyandme to her latest Instagram upload.
+In the caption of the bikini snap, she revealed that she was preparing to spend spring break with her 9-year-old, who she shares with businessman Adam Dell.
+Padma revealed that they were about to head out on a mother-daughter “adventure” and also added the sweet hashtag “#mommyandme” to her latest Instagram upload.

 The comments section was flooded with messages from the Top Chef star’s more than half a million followers, with many commenting on all the hard work in the gym Padma was showing off in her blue bikini.